RaulVS14/WordPress-Theme/README.md

 # Section: 3 - What You Need To Know About WordPress

-Lection 4: What is WordPress?
+Lecture 4: What is WordPress?
 And Why You Should Care So Much About It

+Lecture 5: Two Ways Building Custom WordPress Websites Will Make You More Money